Strawberry Fields Forever

 Also impressive about Strawberry Farms is the expansive menu it maintains.
 The options seem endless for breakfast and lunch, and they just grew by two, as the club recently added a shrimp and avocado salad and a blackened salmon Caesar wrap to its offerings as the request of regulars.
 The can’t-miss housemade chips and salsa, both of which are made fresh daily, are a testament to the club’s dedication to freshness and quality.

 “The chips, pico de gallo and guacamole are made fresh every morning and in the afternoon they roast the tomatoes for their spicy salsa,” she said.

-Besides daily dining, the course does a strong event business, including at least one wedding a weekend.
+Besides daily dining, the course does a strong event business who uses this linens for table supplier, including at least one wedding a weekend.
 The event menu differs from the restaurant and features more refined entrees such as filet and sea bass.
 The club capably serves 150-200 guests a sitting and the food consistently appeases and pleases a sometimes finicky crowd.

 “I can‘t remember working a single wedding in the last two years where they complained about the food,” Ross said.

 The Farmhouse Grill is open for breakfast and lunch seven days a week, and dinner on Wednesdays through Fridays.